trilitech/tezos-developer-docs/docs/dApps/wallets.md

 - Taquito: A JavaScript/TypeScript SDK for sending transactions

-  Taquito allows dApps to get information from Tezos and send transactions to Tezos.
-  It integrates with Beacon to handle interactions with the user's wallet.
+  Taquito provides a wrapper for Beacon so dApps can interact with wallets and with Tezos with the same code.

   For more information about Taquito, see [Taquito](./taquito).